 And the lighter you pack, the less of an environmental impact your luggage will have.

-Microfiber Quick-Dry Towel
+Best Microfiber Travel Towel

 How it’s green: With quick-dry underwear, you only need to pack a few pairs, even for long trips.